RoadieHQ/marketing-site/content/docs/custom-plugins/configuring/index.md

 ## Prerequisites

-Custom plugins need to be enabled for your Roadie instance.
-You can enable this by contacting us.
+Contact us to have the custom plugins feature enabled for your Roadie instance.

 ## Configuring a plugin for your Roadie instance